Cutwell/visual-bangs/README.md

-# Strawberry Cheesecake
+# Visual !Bangs
-Because whoever said you can't have your cake and eat it wasn't a computer scientist.

-### TL;DR
-A personalisation extension for improving my use of Chrome.
+A convenient visual method for searching with Google from DuckDuckGo.com

 ### Premise.
-DuckDuckGo is an excellent search tool, however it lacks in certain areas compared to Google search.
-While it's regular page results are acceptable, its image search is incredibly poor compared to Google Images.
+DuckDuckGo is an excellent search tool, however it lacks in certain areas compared to Google Search.
+While it's regular page results are often acceptable, it is sometimes useful to make use of Google's advanced indexing.

-This chrome extension looks to perform a simple task - add an additional button to the 'duckbar' that links to the Google Images search results for that term!
+This chrome extension adds two additional buttons to the 'duckbar', which  link to the Google Search and Google Images results for a given query.